 Leverage your Millennials

-by encouraging the formation of teams and making sure they contain diversity in background, geography, and skills, and–yes, generations.
+by encouraging small group collaboration in the form of teams and making sure they contain diversity in background, geography, and skills, and–yes, generations.
 This is an area where Millennials can model good idea-sharing and teamwork for others in the organization.

 3. Allow Millennials to use Their Own Technologies and Tools — and Learn from Them